YusufHosny/FastArithmetic/README.md

 - Single Cycle Unsigned Multiplier with Carry Save Adders
 - Single Cycle Signed Multiplier with Radix-4 Booth Reduction
 - Multiply-Accumulator (MAC) with a multi-cycle Carry Propagate Step

+And for comparison, these are some adders using RTL add and Vivado optimizations
+- Ripple Carry Adder with Carry4 Blocks (RCA_carry_chain)
+- Carry Select Adder with Carry4 Blocks (carry_chain_adder)